atkison/CyberSecurityClub/Competition_Prep/README.md

 up your own kali linux virtual machine!

 # CTF
 CTF stands for Capture The Flag.
+If you didn't know, now you know.

 # Tools
 Checkout each individual CTF topic's directory and learn more about them and find out